 Space for flexibility and – even more fun – space for spontaneity.
 Space for an unplanned trip to the beach, or a movie afternoon complete with blanket fort and popcorn.
 Space for drop-in visitors.
 Space for hobbies.
 Space for exploring your neighbourhood.

-You Need Space in Your Budget
+Space in Your Budget

 It’s a fact that we don’t know what tomorrow will bring.
 Unexpected bills, medical emergencies, car and home repairs all have the uncanny knack of arriving when you are least prepared.